 In 2019, scientists sat down to study the relationship between back pain and sitting behavior.
 An eye-opening discovery emboldened both researchers and participants to sit up straight and move around more.

-Basics first: You need to stop slouching!
+Basics first: Stop slouching!

 Slouching is a slow killer, like a boa constrictor.
 Over time, it leads to a reduction in spinal disk height in the lower spine.
 This pressure on disks is what moves many people to look for “back pain relief” months and years later.